 We are not at the end of the history of liposuction.
 New advances continue to be made to give patients an even better experience.
 Laser energy is an effective tool to eliminate smaller and more stubborn pockets of fat, and they also help tighten the skin – an important part of delivering aesthetic results.
 The SmartLipo technology and many other laser liposuction brands are based on laser energy.
 More recently, radio frequency (RF) energy has also been used in body contouring, letting plastic surgeons use thermal energy to liquefy fat and induce skin tightening.
 This is also known as ultrasonic liposuction.
 What’s nice about these methods is that they can be used on almost any part of the body in a minimally-invasive manner.

-At NuBody Concepts, we use a combination of water liposuction or Aqualipo, laser liposuction, and ultrasonic liposuction in a completely customized procedure called NuBody Lipo.
+At NuBody Concepts, we use a combination of water liposuction, laser liposuction, and ultrasonic liposuction in a completely customized procedure that’s called Aqualipo.
 We also use some of these technologies in our miniLift facelift to achieve the same rejuvenation as a traditional facelift with a much faster recovery.
 Led by our double board-certified plastic surgeon, excellent patient care and high-quality results are our utmost goals.

 To learn more, contact us for a personal consultation.
 You won’t come out looking like Michelangelo’s David, but we’re confident you will come out loving to look at yourself in the mirror.